it-at-m/digiwf-project/content/resources/documentation/concept/overview.md

 position: 1
 ---

 DigiWF is the glue between your frontend and backend systems.
-Everything you can reach over a network connection, you can attach to DigiWF and use ist declarative in your BPMN processes.
+Everything you can reach over a network connection, you can attach to DigiWF and use it declarative in your BPMN processes.
 We're the bridge between the developer team and process designers.

 ## The DigiWF Platform Concept
 <figure>